 MEDITECH’s President and CEO Howard Messing recently sat down with John Lynn, founder of Healthcare IT Today, for an extended two-part interview about the company, as we celebrate our 50th year in business.

-Whether a hospital has 6 or 600 beds, clinicians require the right tools to provide quality patient care.
+Whether a hospital has 25 or 300 beds, clinicians require the right tools to provide quality patient care.
 If only it were that simple, right?

 Procuring a modern EHR can be complex and costly, pulling on an organization’s resources from all angles — not to mention having to navigate numerous third party products in order to meet all their needs.
-For smaller healthcare organizations, this can become an especially daunting experience.
+For community healthcare systems, this can become an especially daunting experience.